corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 Exceptions in this step stem from the `VaultArchive` being invalid or not corresponding to the `RecoveryRequest` with the counterparty.
 In this case, it is likely that the counterparty delivered the wrong `VaultArchive` file for import.
 The action here would be to inform the counterparty of the invalid `VaultArchive` and request that they export and deliver the file once more.
-In order for an import to be successful, the `RecoveryRequest` must also be in progress - if this is not the case (i.e. the `RecoveryRequest` was erroneously failed prior to import) then the manual recovery process will have to be restarted on the basis of the last successful reconciliation.
-It is expected that after importing the `VaultArchive` that the node operator will verify the refreshed `ReconciliationStatus` record now indicates there are no differences found with the counterparty.
+In order for an import to be successful, the `RecoveryRequest` must also be in progress - if this is not the case (that is, the `RecoveryRequest` was erroneously failed prior to import), then the manual recovery process will have to be restarted on the basis of the last successful reconciliation.
+It is expected that after importing the `VaultArchive`, the node operator will verify that the refreshed `ReconciliationStatus` record now indicates there are no differences found with the counterparty.